Working with new Content Builder Projects

 Including and Excluding Content

-The ContentCollection provides flexible ways to specify which files should be processed and how, by default in the template, "All content" is included and processed using the defaults.
-Any files that cannot be compiled will be reported in the console output.
+The ContentCollection provides flexible ways to specify which files should be processed and how, any files that cannot be compiled will be reported in the console output.

 Any additional ContentCollection commands provided after the global include simply update the "processing" list, as all content is only built ONCE (per folder).